Electric Avenue, Brixton: History

 The road is referenced in Eddy Grant's 1983 single "Electric Avenue", which reached No. 2 on both the UK and US singles charts.
 The song itself was inspired by the 1981 Brixton riot.

 On 17 April 1999, the neo-Nazi bomber David Copeland planted a nail bomb outside a supermarket in Brixton Road with the intention of igniting a race war across Britain.
 A market trader became suspicious and moved the device to a less crowded area of Electric Avenue, where 39 people were injured in its explosion.

 In 2016, Eddy Grant was invited to switch on a new illuminated street sign installed as part of a £1 million refurbishment.
 Afterwards, Grant was given one of the previous signs as a keepsake.

+Notable people

+In 1938, the musical double act Bob and Alf Pearson lived at 27a Electric Avenue, with Bob's wife Vera.